MWessel27/multi-threaded-server/readme.txt

 continue on another process yielding back inconsistent results and possibly breaking the program completely.

-# A description of the synchronization inside your threadpool.
+• A description of the synchronization inside your threadpool.
 What condition variables did you need, where, and why?
-Under what conditions do threads block, and which threadis responsible for waking up a blocked thread?
+Under what conditions do threads block, and which thread is responsible for waking up a blocked thread?

 Dispatch handles the main synchronization inside my threadpool, and thread_main also does a little as well.
 In dispatch, if there are no available threads in the pool because they